 Interim Vice President and Chief Human Resources Officer

-Ann Dexter joined Bentley in 2010 as its chief human resources officer.
-In this role, she is responsible for aligning Bentley’s HR programs with the University’s strategic goals and academic mission.
-Dexter oversees all aspects of human resources for Bentley’s 1000+ faculty and staff including Talent Management, Total Rewards and HR Analytics and Operations.
-Dexter is also the Deputy Title IX Coordinator for Faculty/Staff and the EEO officer for the university.
-Prior to joining Bentley, Dexter held senior HR positions at Harvard University from 2003 – 2010.
-Dexter holds a J.D. from Suffolk University Law School, cum laude, and her bachelor’s degree in history, cum laude, from Carleton College, Northfield, MN.
-Before moving into HR, Dexter practiced employment law for 18+ years She was a partner in the labor and employment law practice group at Goodwin LLP and was a principal and co-founder of Hsu & Dexter LLP, a specialty employment law firm.
+George Cangiano joined Bentley in 2014.
+In his tenure he has held the positions of Senior Business Partner/Labor Relations, Director of Talent Management, Director of Human Resources, and now serves as the Interim Chief Human Resources Officer.
+In this role, he is responsible for aligning Bentley’s HR programs with the University’s strategic goals and academic mission.
+Cangiano oversees all aspects of human resources for Bentley’s 1000+ faculty and staff including Talent Management, Total Rewards and HR Analytics and Operations.
+Cangiano is also the Deputy Title IX Coordinator for Faculty/Staff and the EEO officer for the university.
+Prior to joining Bentley, Cangiano held senior HR positions at Tufts University from 2008 - 2014.
+Cangiano holds a B.S. from Newbury College, cum laude, and two associate’s degrees in culinary arts and business management from Newbury College, both cum laude.
+Before moving into HR, Cangiano held various leadership positions in the hospitality and business services profession, working for companies such as Regency, Marriott and Starwood Hotels.

 Carolina Figueroa, MS

 Vice President for Enrollment Management